dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 > - [*notebooks/10_A_Fire_Damage.ipynb*](https://github.com/dustinlit/California_Fire_Severity/blob/main/notebooks/10_A_Fire_Damage.ipynb)

 **Key Findings:**
+- Most of the models are quite good at reliably identifying **low‑risk** grids, largely because the patterns associated with 'no wildfire activity' are abundant, consistent, and easy for algorithms to learn.
+- The **Damage** and **Spread** models are also effective at recognizing the conditions that lead to the most destructive and largest wildfire events.
-- All models struggle to distinguish the **Moderate** severity classes due to the division of classes being relatively arbitrary.
-They may require validation from subject experts to increase performance.
+- The damage and spread models struggle to distinguish the **Moderate** classes due to the division of classes being relatively arbitrary.
+Assumptions require validation from subject experts to increase performance.

 <img src="data/output/ignition_evaluation.png" alt="Model Metrics for Case Study" width="600" style="display: block; margin-left: 0;" />
 <br>